Pharmacy Technician

 Apply now

+When is the next intake?
 Intakes for this program alternate each year.
 One year, the program is offered in the January (winter) and September (fall) terms.
 The next year, the program is offered only in the May (spring) term.
-Upcoming intakes will follow this pattern: January 2023, September 2023, May 2024, January 2025, September 2025.
+Upcoming intakes will follow this pattern: January 2025, September 2025, May 2026, January 2027, September 2027.

 Get started